apache/tvm-rfcs/rfcs/0089-relax-upstreaming.md

 There are two challenges to lowering a Relax program to Relax VM instructions:

 - C0: Every `call_tir` needs to be lowered because Relax runtime only supports calling a packed function directly → We need to insert explicit memory allocation for each `call_tir`.
-- C1: The symbolic shape variables `n` and `m` are not something that the runtime can represent (the Relax VM only supports `NDArray` and `ShapeTuple` runtime data structures) → We need to use the heap in the runtime to do shape calculations.
+- C1: The symbolic shape variables `n` and `m` are not something that the runtime can represent (the Relax VM only supports `NDArray` and `ShapeTuple` runtime data structures) → We need to use the shape tensor in the runtime to do shape calculations.

 ### A**ddress C0: lower `call_tir` to explicit memory allocation form**